dapr/quickstarts/tutorials/pub-sub/README.md

 Now that the Redis store is set up, you can deploy the assets.

 1. In your CLI window, navigate to the deploy directory
-2. To deploy the publisher and two subscriber microservices, as well as the redis configuration you set up in the last step, run:
+2. To deploy the publisher and three subscriber microservices, as well as the redis configuration you set up in the last step, run:

 <!-- STEP
 name: Deploy to k8s